 Is it easy?
 Hell no. It’s very difficult most of the time to claw your way back from PTSD.
 But the options of not doing so are pretty grim.
 What, live the rest of your life being miserable?
 Not a chance.

 Whether the trauma you faced was man-made or brought on by nature, you decide what your response will now be.
 Having been victimized by traumatic events does not mean you live life as a victim.
 That is a deadly mindset.

 Resolve to fight back, to win your life back, to become stronger as a result of the trauma.
 Do this, grab on to this perspective as though your life depended on it.
 Before long you will start getting traction, making forward, and begin to view yourself as a victor, not a victim.

-In the end, you’ll look back and see yourself as someone who, when confronted with a tremendous challenge, mustered the grit, persistence, faith and unwavering resolve to triumphant over crushing obstacles.
+In the end, you’ll look back and see yourself as someone who, when confronted with a tremendous challenge, mustered the grit, persistence, faith, and unwavering resolve to triumph over crushing obstacles.